Skip to main content

 Downsizing for retirement

-Practical tips for empty nesters
+Practical tips for retirees and empty nesters

 As you near retirement, there’s so much to think about.
 You have probably thought long and hard about perhaps the most pressing question: Where do you want to live?
 And what should you do with all that stuff?